 |How I misspent my youth . . .|

 There are a few things I miss from the 80s.
 There are a few people I'd like to see again that are no longer with us.
 I miss the music.
 There are a few musicians and bands I like today, but for the most part I think it's mostly garbage.
 There was so much more variety back then.
 I definitely miss MTV and music videos.
 And I miss the optimism from that era--anything was possible with enough hard work and determination.
 We seem to have lost that whole idea these days.

 You know, all things being said, I'm pretty happy where I'm at.
 I think my wife is, too.
 I asked her the other day if she'd go back to high school and do it all again.
-She said, "I don't have that kind of time or energy to spend on my hair."
+She said, "I don't have the time or energy to spend that much effort on fixing my hair."

 ~Todd E. Creason